sameerchoubey/myblog/_posts/2018-08-01-Starting a new challenge - 100DaysOfCode.md

 I aim to generate a habit to work on my goals regularly.
 Although I’ve some sort of interest in this field, there is something I lag no matter which filed it is.
 I give up things very often after starting.
 I don’t want to do that.
 I wish to improve myself.

-The next reason, I’m mentioning is not a reason, but still, I thought, I should mention it.
-I aim to start writing more often.
-A couple of months back, I decided to stop writing for money and it is one of the best decision I’ve made till now.

 I’ll be updating about this challenge after 10 days from now.
-30th July 2018, mark the timing :).
+12th Aug 2018, mark the timing :).